madsrh/WoodenBeaver/README.md

 ---

-This project is licensed under CC-BY-SA.
+This project is licensed under CC-BY-SA 3.0.